-But the JCPOA provides for transparency and additional inspections “which I consider extremely important, very necessary, due to the breadth and depth of Iran's nuclear program,” he said.
-Grossi emphasized that cooperating with the IAEA, answering their questions, allowing its inspectors to go where they need to be, is essential for Iran to build trust and trust.
-On another issue, Grossi said last September's agreement, in which the United States and Great Britain will provide Australia with nuclear reactors to power their submarines, requires an agreement with the IAEA to ensure that the amount of nuclear material on the ship when it leaves the port is there when it returns.
-He said Australia has not decided what type of ship it will receive, so while there have been preparatory talks, substantive talks cannot begin.
+He also noted that if the JCPOA (Joint Comprehensive Plan of Action) is not extended, some IAEA inspections will continue.
+However, he emphasized that cooperating with the IAEA, answering their questions, and allowing its inspectors to go where they need to be is essential for Iran to build trust.
+Grossi also noted that Australia's agreement with the US and Great Britain to provide Australia with nuclear reactors for their submarines requires an agreement with the IAEA in order to ensure that no nuclear material is lost or gained during transit.
+Australia has not yet decided what type of ship it will receive, so while there have been preparatory talks, substantive talks cannot begin yet.

 The Chernobyl nuclear power plant was one of the first targets captured by Russian forces after their invasion of Ukraine.
 The facility is located within a 1,660 square mile exclusion zone, most of which is located in Ukraine.
 Control of this area gives Russian forces a direct route from their territory into Kiev without having to cross hostile territory.
 Grossi has noted that this occupation contravenes two of his seven pillars of nuclear safety.